chainguard-dev/edu/content/chainguard/chainguard-images/comparing-images.md

 ---
 title: "How To Compare Chainguard Images with chainctl"
-linktitle: "Comparing Images"
+linktitle: "Compare Images with chainctl"
 type: "article"
 description: "An overview of how to use the chainctl images diff command to compare two Chainguard Images."
 date: 2023-08-30T11:07:52+02:00
 lastmod: 2023-08-30T11:07:52+02:00
 draft: false
-tags: ["Chainguard Images", "Product"]
+tags: ["Chainguard Images", "Product", ]
 images: []
 menu:
   docs: